SeanOhAileasa/SeanOhAileasa/README.md

 <!--
 * { ["**Sorting**"](https://github.com/SeanOhAileasa/cta-sorting) : &#x1F4CC; }
 22/03/2021
-"update repository ./cta-sorting - Comparator functions takes two elements as input and returns answer based on a condition.
-Relates back to the idea of custom sorting schemes (Dutch National Flag Problem - Dijkstra) and need not be concerned of the actual implementation details.
-Inversions relate back to the running time of certain sorting algorithms (Insertion Sort) and the number of inversions in a collection is a measure of how it is from being sorted."
+"update repository ./cta-sorting - Comparator functions compare relative values whereas comparison sorts are a specific class of sorting algorithm using only comparison operations of two elements based on some comparator function.
+Sorting algorithms based on comparisons are called comparison-based and cannot do better that n log n performance in the average or in the worst case.
+An exception to the n log n performance are non-comparison-based (relate to the types/classes of input data) having better worst case times than the n log n limit and being the upper bound on possible performance for comparison-based."
 -->

 <!--